aclysma/skulpin/README.md

 ## Requirements

+### Windows

 All examples require the LunarG Validation layers and a Vulkan library that is visible in your `PATH`.
 An easy way to get started is to use the [LunarG Vulkan SDK](https://lunarg.com/vulkan-sdk/)

-### Windows

-No extra steps required

 ### MacOS

+All examples require the LunarG Validation layers and a Vulkan library that is visible in your `PATH`.
+An easy way to get started is to use the [LunarG Vulkan SDK](https://lunarg.com/vulkan-sdk/)

 Currently you may get a build error "cannot infer type" when compiling cocoa with objc 0.2.7.